Diagnosis: Soar

 - Some agents have run uninterrupted for 30 days (§10, item 9, p.19)

-Laird rates Soar on 16 capabilities derived from Newell (1990): 8 as “yes,” 5 as “partial,” and 2 as “no” (§10, p.20).
+Laird rates Soar on 15 capabilities derived from Newell (1990) and later extensions: 8 as “yes,” 5 as “partial,” and 2 as “no” (§10, p.17–20).
 These are demonstrated in deployed agents across domains.

 The Decision Cycle (top-level pipeline)

-Symbolic Working Memory (memory)
+Symbolic Working Memory (memory) ✅

 Working memory “maintains an agent’s situational awareness, including perceptual input, intermediate reasoning results, active goals, hypothetical states, and buffers” (§1, p.2).
 Justification-based truth maintenance (§2.2, p.5) provides automatic retraction: I-supported structures retract when their creating rule no longer matches.
 Working memory doesn’t rank and doesn’t learn.
 That’s by design.

-Procedural Memory (memory)
+Procedural Memory (memory) ✅

 The only store with automatic learning.
-The RETE processes only changes to working memory — “rules fire only once for a specific match to data in working memory (this is called an instantiation)” (§2.2, p.5).
+The RETE processes only changes to working memory: “rules fire only once for a specific match to data in working memory (this is called an instantiation)” (§2.2, p.5).
 No selection among rules: all matched instantiations fire in parallel.
 Rules don’t compete.
 Operators do.
 Chunking (§4) and RL (§5) both write to this store.

 Semantic Memory (memory)

 Five of six phases functional.
 Retrieval uses “a combination of base-level activation and spreading activation to determine the best match, as used originally in ACT-R” (§6, p.12).
 Base-level activation biases by recency and frequency; spreading activation biases toward concepts linked to currently active working memory structures.
 But: “Soar does not have an automatic learning mechanism for semantic memory, but an agent can deliberately store information at any time” (§6, p.13).
 The store grows only by hand or preloading (WordNet, DBpedia).
+The implementation has activation-based ranking for retrieval but no eviction.
+The word “forget” does not appear anywhere in the semantic memory source.
+Nothing is ever removed.

 Episodic Memory (memory)

 Five of six phases functional.
 “A new episode is automatically stored at the end of each decision” (§7, p.13).
 “Soar minimizes the memory overhead of episodic memory by storing only the changes between episodes” (§7, p.13).
-But “memory does grow over time, and the cost to retrieve old episodes slowly increases as the number of episodes grows” (§7, p.13).
-Episodic learning “does not have generalization mechanisms” (§7, p.13).
+In the source,

 Spatial-Visual System (memory)